Author’s Note (Listen to the Voiceover Above) ☝️

 We lost a little bit of trust with Fabio on that day.

-I’ve included it below.
+I’ve included it below:

 I mean … you had me at, “I hope you find each other.”

-But when you throw in, “I consider you to be extraordinary people,” well, apology must be accepted!
+But when you throw in, “I consider you to be extraordinary people,” well, apology must be accepted.

 We got in the car.

-In town, he bought us each a coffee and we sat in tense silence with tiny espresso cups in front of us while he rolled a cigarette up because none of us could communicate in each other’s language what we wanted to say, exactly.
+In town, he bought us a coffee and we sat in tense silence with tiny espresso cups in front of us while he rolled a cigarette up because none of us could communicate in each other’s language what we wanted to say, exactly.

 It was just like one those moments in a romance novel when the star-crossed lovers can’t seem to get out that they really love each other.

-Everyone can see that they’re meant to be with each other, and yet they can ‘t admit it.
+Everyone can see that they’re meant to be with each other, and yet they can‘t admit it.

 I wanted to reach across the table and take his hand and quote the band U2 and say, “We can’t live, with or without you,” and have him say, “Hey, hey, you.
 Get out of my dreams.
 Get into my car!” just like Billy Ocean sang.